gameforcer/BarryNFT/my-nft/README.md

-# Sample Hardhat Project
+# Simple NFT minting project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project demonstrates a basic way of minting NFTs with nodeJS and Hardhat.
+It was made for eduction purposes only, as a college project.

 Try running some of the following tasks: